Book Launch: How to Launch a Book for More Sales [Printable Checklist]

 Steady, organic growth will always outperform a sudden burst of downloads.

 It’s worth noting also that while reviews and the price of your book do not affect your sales rank, they’re still worth having.
-The more quality reviews you have, the more credible your book will be to shoppers.
+The more quality reviews you have, the more credible your book will be to shoppers and the more people will be likely to buy when they see your book.

-There’s a very specific formula to follow during your book launch that will have you hitting those Amazon bestseller lists.
+There’s a very specific formula to follow during your book launch that will have you hitting those Amazon bestseller lists (which increases your ranking and visibility).
 And you definitely want to become a bestseller so you can increase your sales and maintain your position at the top.

-Sometimes you have to hack the Amazon algorithm when you launch a book.
+Sometimes you have to hack the Amazon algorithm during a book launch.
 It’s not necessarily hacking as much as it is speaking Amazon’s language so they see your book as a beneficial addition to promote and show to more people.
+This is a key part of the book launch strategy.

 We have a couple different pricing methods to consider that work great for our authors.